Netanel-M/subliminal-minimal-gui/README.md

 - depends on Pygobject

 Tested on many old machines and limited virtual machines and it's very fast.
-Runs on windows and linux.
+Tested on windows and linux.